 Does Frigid Weather Kill Insect Pests?
 NO!
 Fridged weather Does Not Reduce Pest Population Some Insect Species hibernate.
 Others Thrive Indoors with Us.
 The bone-chilling weather around the northeast and much of the nation does not mean that insect pests will not return just as soon as spring returns.
 Learn more about termipest here and how they have learned to survive.

-Entomologists and those in the business of controlling… and eliminating insects know that they are superbly adapted to survive.” says Leonard Douglen, Executive Director of the New Jersey Pest Management Association, Insects were among the earliest life forms on Earth and have survived several ice ages including the most recent that ended approximately 11,500 years ago.
+Entomologists and those in the business of controlling… and eliminating insects know that they are superbly adapted to survive.” says Leonard Douglen, Executive Director of the New Jersey Pest Control Management Association, Insects were among the earliest life forms on Earth and have survived several ice ages including the most recent that ended approximately 11,500 years ago.
 “There’s a wingless, mosquito-sized insect, the Antarctic midge, that can live more than 300 days encased in ice,” said Douglen.
 Studies are underway to determine how it withstands such conditions.
 “In general, insects though cold-blooded have learned how to survive winter conditions.”
 “Those that cannot avoid cold weather,” said Douglen, “have a survival mechanism called diapause.
 They literally stop moving when they are cold and, as long as they do not freeze solid, their bodies can withstand cold weather until temperatures begin to warm again.”
 Some can generate their own antifreeze, this means that you still have to hire a pest control company if you happen to have a pest infestation during winter.

 Stinging insects such as Yellow Jackets and other wasp species also hibernate during the winter and emerge to create new colonies.
 Ants that have remained underground also respond to warming weather.
 David Denlinger, a professor of entomology at Ohio State University, has been studying the impact of weather on insects and says that, “Insects produce specific proteins in order to survive severe stress.
 These proteins seem to help an insect endure times of extreme heat and cold, and also dehydration and even desiccation.”